 This is no exaggeration; it was the common experience for many porters less than a decade ago – one meal, crushing weight loads, meager equipment, terribly little pay, obligatory payments to secure work, and an unspoken code of silence in exchange for more work.

 With tremendous effort, conditions have improved across Kili.
 That’s not just our doing.
 Thomson Safaris is a tireless champion for porters’ rights, but change across the mountain requires independent advocacy.
 That’s where the Kilimanjaro Porter Assistance Project (KPAP) comes in.

 What KPAP Does for Porters

 KPAP is a legally registered Tanzanian not-for-profit dedicated to improving porters’ working conditions.
 In 14 years, it has made major progress for many of Kili’s porters by objectively monitoring companies’ porter hiring and work practices and holding them to a set of standards based on respect, integrity and transparency.
-Thomson Safaris was the original KPAP member, and our collaboration with KPAP has changed the way that Kili operators treat their staff.
+Thomson Safaris was one of the original KPAP members, and our collaboration with KPAP has changed the way that Kili operators treat their staff.
 This has directly resulted in:

 - Nearly tripling porter salaries.

 - Drastically reducing maximum porter loads to a humane 45lbs.